tbrockman/lsp-client/README.md

 <dd><p>Check all open files for changes (usually from editors, but they
 may also come from other sources).
-When a file is changed, return a record that describes the changes, and update its
+When a file is changed, return a record that describes the changes, and update the file's
 <a href="#user-content-workspacefile.version"><code>version</code></a> and
 <a href="#user-content-workspacefile.doc"><code>doc</code></a> properties to reflect the
 new version.</p>